This page is under continuous construction. Check back often.

 Q: Can you give us an idea of what’s happening with the kits?

 A: Sure.
 Right now we have tooled up with the items most likely needed to support the existing fleet.
 Things that might get damaged, like spinners, cowlings, gear legs, wing tips, etc. You can see most of these items on this web site in the “Parts and Accessories” page.
-As mentioned above, fuselage kits should be available by Osh ’17.
+As mentioned above, fuselage and empennage kits should be available by Osh ’17.

 That’s all we can say right now.
 No need to feed the rumor mill.
 Trust us, we want to get these parts available as much as anyone… we’ve got our own airplane to build here!
 We need these parts too!!